alexyuly/chil/README.md

 ## Introduction

-This standard defines the first edition of the Chil Language.
-Chil is a data-driven application programming language for expressing informational hierarchies of components.
+This standard defines the first edition of the Chil Language, a data-driven application programming language.
 The *Chil* name is an acronym for *component hierarchy information language*.

 ### Overview of traditional object-oriented systems